fievelk/pylade/README.md

 - `tox`
 - `pytest`

-### Customization
+## Customization

-Different language deteection approaches can be implemented creating new classes that inherit from the `Implementation` class.
+Different language detection approaches can be implemented creating new classes that inherit from the `Implementation` class.
 This class should be considered as an interface whose methods are meant to be implemented by the inheriting class.

 Customized corpus readers can be created the same way, inheriting from the `CorpusReader` interface instead.

-### References
+## References

 - Cavnar, William B., and John M. Trenkle.
 "N-gram-based text categorization." *Ann Arbor MI* 48113.2 (1994): 161-175.